Levi Wallace: 2018 season

 On May 1, 2018, the Buffalo Bills signed Wallace to a three-year, $1.71 million contract as an undrafted free agent.
 Throughout training camp, Wallace competed for a roster spot as a backup cornerback against Taron Johnson, Ryan Carter, Breon Borders, and Lafayette Pitts.
-On September 1, 2018, the Buffalo Bills waived Wallace as part of their final roster cuts, but signed him to their practice squad the following day.
+On September 1, 2018, the Bills waived Wallace as part of their final roster cuts, but signed him to their practice squad the following day.

-On November 6, 2018, the Buffalo Bills promoted Wallace from their practice squad to the active roster after releasing Phillip Gaines.
-On November 11, 2018, Wallace made his professional regular season debut and first career start and made one tackle and a pass deflection during a 41-10 victory at the New York Jets in Week 10.
-In Week 16, he collected a season-high eight combined tackles during a 24-12 loss at the New England Patriots.
+On November 6, 2018, the Bills promoted Wallace from their practice squad to the active roster after releasing Phillip Gaines.
+On November 11, 2018, Wallace made his professional regular season debut and first career start and made one tackle and a pass deflection during a 41–10 victory at the New York Jets in Week 10.
+In Week 16, he collected a season-high eight combined tackles during a 24–12 loss at the New England Patriots.
 He finished his rookie season in 2018 with 37 combined tackles (24 solo) and three pass deflections in seven games and seven starts.
-Wallace received an overall grade of 83.5 from Pro Football Focus, which ranked fifth among all qualifying cornerbacks in 2018.
-He also received the highest grade among all rookie cornerbacks.

 2019 season

 Wallace was named a starting cornerback to begin the season, opposite Tre'Davious White.
 Following an inconsistent start to the season, Wallace eventually saw his playing time reduced in favor of Kevin Johnson.
 In week 15, Wallace caught his first career interception against the Pittsburgh Steelers on Sunday Night Football, picking off Devlin Hodges to seal a 17–10 Bills victory in the final moments to help Buffalo clinch a playoff berth.
-In the regular season finale against the New York Jets, Wallace logged another interception off Sam Darnold, but suffered a sprained ankle on the play, which kept him out of the Bills' playoff game against the Houston Texans.
+In the regular season finale against the Jets, Wallace logged another interception off Sam Darnold, but suffered a sprained ankle on the play, which kept him out of the Bills' playoff game against the Houston Texans.
+In the 2019 season, he started in all 16 games.
+He finished with 76 total tackles (66 solo), two interceptions, and nine passes defended.

 2020 season

 On April 2, 2020, Wallace was re-signed to a one-year contract by the Bills, regaining his starting position despite the team signing veteran cornerback Josh Norman.
 In Week 3 against the Los Angeles Rams, Wallace recorded his first interception of the season during the 35–32 win.
 Wallace injured his ankle the following week against the Las Vegas Raiders and was ruled out the rest of the game.
 He was placed on injured reserve on October 7, 2020.
 He was activated on October 31.
 He was placed on the reserve/COVID-19 list on November 14, 2020, and activated on November 19.
-In Week 14 against the Pittsburgh Steelers on Sunday Night Football, Wallace intercepted a pass thrown by Ben Roethlisberger late in the fourth quarter to secure a 26–15 win for the Bills.
+In Week 14 against the Steelers on Sunday Night Football, Wallace intercepted a pass thrown by Ben Roethlisberger late in the fourth quarter to secure a 26–15 win for the Bills.
+In the 2020 season, Wallace appeared in 12 games, all starts.
+He finished with 48 total tackles, two interceptions, and eight passes defended.

 In the Divisional Round of the playoffs against the Baltimore Ravens, Wallace recorded one sack on Lamar Jackson during the 17–3 win.